-Another thing we have to be thankful for this year are the new contemporary worship songs that churches have been singing over the last several months.
+Another thing we have to be thankful for this past year is the new contemporary worship songs that churches have been singing over the last 12-months.
 Many of these worship songs have become anthems to cling to during these uncertain times.
 Worship teams have brought us hope week after week with new anthems of praise and worship.
-There are songs that have specifically encouraged church congregations to enter into God’s presence and experience His peace this year– whether participating in-person or online!
+There are songs that have specifically encouraged church congregations to enter into God’s presence and experience His peace this past year– whether participating in-person or online!

 11 Best Praise and Worship Songs for 2020